- Success Stories

-The Flowmeters also enable the production of cost allocation data.
+The flowmeters also enable the production of cost allocation data.

-The EF73 has helped to identify a small gas leak in a boiler pilot valve by highlighting an unexplained increase in gas usage in the summer that wasn't attributable to an increase in water or steam.
+The flowmeter has helped to identify a small gas leak in a boiler pilot valve by highlighting an unexplained increase in gas usage in the summer that wasn't attributable to an increase in water or steam.

 It features an integrated computer to calculate mass flow from measured volume flow and temperature variables.